 The Applicant should submit the application online along with the following enclosures:

-The completed applications / proposals can be submitted ONLINE the dates for submission of applications will be released soon.
+The completed applications / proposals can be submitted ONLINE.
+The last date of submission of project proposals is 31st October 2020.

 Incomplete and proposals not formulated as per guidelines of the announcement shall not be considered.